Famous Bad People: Jacob (Genesis 28, 32)

 Our Lives

-Sometimes I think that one of my greatest spiritual problems is that I’m doing pretty well; that overall, I’m contented and happy with my life.
+Sometimes I think that one of my greatest spiritual problems is that I’m doing pretty well; that overall, I’m content and happy with my life.
 I start to think that I’m responsible for my successes.
 I start to think that I’m the reason that things are going well, and that if things aren’t going well, I just have to try harder, and with enough resolution, enough effort, there isn’t any battle that I can’t win.

 Larry Crabb writes: